Nicolas-DW/blog-fantastic/src/pages/blog/article-3.md

 ---

 Hating yourself
-Does more hurting than good
+Does more harm than good.

-Don't listen to the monkey
+Don't heed the monkey
-Inside your head
+Inside your head,
-Because he is trying to
+For it seeks to
-Destroy you
+Destroy you.

-Lots of people
+Many people
-Love you
+Love you.

-Listen to them
+Listen to them,
-Love them
+Love them,
-Be gratefull that
+Be grateful that
-Despite your horrible
+Despite your perceived flaws,
-Real face
-They still stick around
+They remain by your side.

 You hate yourself because
-Your heart is too fragile
+Your heart is too fragile,
-Because you see too much things
+You perceive too much,
-And because
+And lack the strength
-You don't have
-The strength to follow-up
+To follow through.

-Be gratefull to them
+Be grateful to them;
-They make you beautifull
+They bring out your beauty.
-You are your loved ones
+You are defined by your loved ones,
-Even if you do not talk to them
+Even in silence.

-Love them
+Love them,
-Stay alive
+Stay alive.